 Each year the California Veterinary Medical Foundation (CVMF) presents scholarship awards to third or fourth year veterinary students at both veterinary schools in California who show outstanding service in veterinary medicine at a city or county animal shelter, or during a recognized California disaster response effort.

-In May 2012 the CVMF was pleased to present these awards to Jennifer Kwan of the UC Davis School of Veterinary Medicine and to Jennifer Bailey of the Western University School of Veterinary Medicine.
+In May 2013 the CVMF was pleased to present these awards to Sharon Ostermann of the UC Davis School of Veterinary Medicine and to Brittany Yates of the Western University School of Veterinary Medicine.

-Jennifer Bailey of Western University and CVMF President Dr. Ron Faoro
+Brittany Yates of Western University and CVMF president Dr. Ron Faoro